 Luffy was in deep thought, but spared them a glance as he punched both their lights out.

 Leaving the unconscious fodder on the deck, he made his way through a door and caught sight of the person who he had come to find.
 At first glance of the bright pink hair and pudgy appearance, he had to resist the urge to laugh out loud.
 He compared this timid boy to the quiet, confident Marine he would one day grow up to be.
 There were some similarities other than appearance (most notably in his aura), but it was nonetheless difficult.

 The boy was being relentlessly harassed by a small group of pirates who were too busy taunting him to even notice Luffy's approach.

 "Excited yet, Coby?
 This is gonna be a big haul.
 You looking forward to some good old fashioned pirating?"
 The boy weakly glared at him, causing him to laugh.
 The others followed suit.

 "Is that even a question?" one thug asked.
 "Here's a better one.
 Are you looking forward to hiding below deck like a little bitch and then cleaning the captain's shoes just to avoid a beating?"
 They all howled with laughter.
 Cody turned red before he, to Luffy's disappointment, looked at the ground and let out a resigned sigh.
-We'll have to work on that, Luffy thought, as he mentally willed Coby to drop kick their asses through the floor, knowing full well that it wouldn't happen.
+We'll have to work on that, Luffy thought, as he mentally willed Coby to drop kick their asses through the floor, knowing full well that he wasn't capable of it.
 Yet.
-As he stepped in front of Coby, the unobservant idiots who by all rights should have been dead by now (mercy is not common on the vast seas, even if a minority of pirates made a habit of exercising it) finally took notice of his presence.
+As he stepped in front of Coby, the unobservant idiots who by all rights should have been dead by now (mercy was not common on the vast seas, even if a minority of pirates made a habit of exercising it) finally took notice of his presence.